 There are a couple of ways to start getting treatment.
 One is to make an appointment with your doctor, who can find out if there are any physical conditions related to your symptoms.
 He or she might recommend that you call Behavioral Health Services for counseling.

 Another way you can get treatment is to call Behavioral Health Services yourself without a referral from your doctor.
 When you call, a therapist will answer the phone.
 The therapist will ask you a few questions so that he or she can better direct you to the services you need.
-If the therapist determines that you would benefit from mental health care, depending on where you live, you might see a counselor who works at a Group Health medical center or a counselor who contracts with Group Health.
+If the therapist determines that you would benefit from mental health care, depending on where you live, you might see a counselor who works at a Kaiser Permanente medical office or a counselor who contracts with Kaiser Permanente.

-While you don't need a referral from your doctor to see a counselor, you will need to first contact Behavioral Health Services, which coordinates and authorizes all mental health care for Group Health patients.
+While you don't need a referral from your doctor to see a counselor, you will need to first contact Behavioral Health Services, which coordinates and authorizes all mental health care for Kaiser Permanente patients.
 Coverage for mental health services may vary depending on what you or your employer have purchased.
-Please check your benefit plan or contact Customer Service.
+Please check your benefit plan or contact Member Services.

 Like antidepressant medicine, counseling works to improve your symptoms slowly over time.
 Most people in counseling start to feel better in four to six weeks.